nakitamccool/francisillingworth-milestone-project-3/README.md

 I would like to have a login feature so people can like or rate recipes.
 This wouldnt work at the moment as without user logins someone could vote as many times as they want.

+I would like to add additional filtering functionality such as by cook time

+I would like to add functionality where the filters work together to provide a more comprehensive search feature.
+Currently the filters pull up all recipes that relate to just that filter causing duplicates and results that are not in line with the other selected filters.
+Hence the form currently requests to only apply one filter at a time.

 ## Technologies Used